 The Free Application for Financial Aid (FAFSA) is an online application that will help you be considered for some financial aid programs.
 You must complete this application every award year.

 This application is used to determine the eligibility of AB 540 [undocumented] students for California student financial aid for the school year.
 The California Student Aid Commission will process this application.
 Any aid offered can only be used at eligible California institutions.
-The information on this form will be used by the California Student Aid Commission to determine eligibility in the state Cal Grant program and BOG Fee waiver.
+The information on this form will be used by the California Student Aid Commission to determine eligibility in the state Cal Grant program and Promise formerly known as BOG Fee waiver.

 To be considered for a Cal Grant award, you must have completed both of these application requirements by the March 2, or September 2, deadline:

 Submitted a Free Application for Federal Student Aid (FAFSA) or a California Dream Act Application.

 Ensured that a certified Grade Point Average (GPA) was submitted to the California Student Aid Commission (Commission).

 The Commission will not process any GPAs that may have been submitted in prior years.
 In order for a student to be considered for a Cal Grant award, a new GPA form must be received by the Commission by the stated deadline.

 The California Chafee Grant Program gives free money to current or former foster youth to use for vocational school training or college courses.
 To qualify, you must be a current or former foster youth, must have established court dependency at any time between the ages of 16 and 18, and must not have reached your 22nd birthday as of July 1st of the award year.

 Additional forms may be necessary to complete your financial aid application.
 Please only submit requested forms.
 If we request additional forms, they will appear in your student portal.